Arkadium's Step Into Summer Sweepstakes

 Even the most experienced players will make moves (at least on occasion) without knowing exactly how things will pan out—it's inevitable when you play a game where each action you take impacts a series of future moves.

 So, to win at solitaire, you need a combination of luck and skill.

 What Is the Least Amount of Moves Needed to Win Solitaire?

 If you're playing traditional Solitaire then 52 is the least amount of moves you can make to win a game.

 However, the number of moves you have to play depends entirely on the version of solitaire you're playing—some of our harder games need more than 52 moves.

-If you’re playing one of the many great variations of solitaire, then it pays to check out what your fellow players are saying.
-Check online solitaire forums to see how many moves patience fans take to win the version(s) you’re playing.
+If you're playing one of the many great variations of solitaire, then it pays to check out what your fellow players are saying, and our Facebook page is a great starting point.
 This will give you some realistic targets to work towards.

 Historically, the term 'solitaire' refers to any card game played by a single player.

 This genre of games most likely originated in Germany or Scandinavia in the 18th century and then slowly spread throughout the remainder of Europe.